Dental-Integrators-Association/diadocs/dia-discord/dia-discord-faq.md

 ## How do I become a moderator or admin?
  You must be part of a paying team/company of the DIA.
 You can request this by messaging an admin directly.

-## How do I report problems with another server member?
+## How do I report problems with another server member or abuse of the #rules?
 Tag a mod in any chat, or message them privately.
 Please use discration where needed.
 This is your, the end user's, judgement call.

 ## How do I report a security flaw or bug with this Discord server?